Search

 Barbecue

 Like catfish, barbecue has certain traditional sides that go with it.
 One of them is potato salad, another is "barbecue beans", and coleslaw is the third .
-The best barbecue beans are basically baked beans with barbecue meat and sauce added.
+The best barbecue beans are basically baked beans with some barbecue meat and sauce added.
 Yum!

 Memphis Style Barbecue Sauce